 We must next look at any unsecured debts that were jointly held together by the ex-spouses.
 The debtor may be able to discharge any jointly-held debt that the parties had.
 The debtor will always be able to discharge any individual debt that he had regardless of what the language of the divorce judgment is; however, you should seek an experienced Montgomery bankruptcy attorney to determine your rights.
 You should also discuss this with your divorce attorney.
 It is possible that if you discharge a joint debt and your ex-spouse then becomes responsible for that debt, then that ex-spouse may be able to take you back to family court and ask that you be held in contempt of court.
 Many divorce decrees state that all debts contained within the divorce decree are non-dischargeable.
 There are no hard-and-fast answers when dealing with a divorce.
 Back due alimony, back due child support, and any debts owed through a QDRO can be added into a Chapter 13 debt consolidation and paid over a period of three to five years.

 At The Sellers Law Firm, we are here to help you.
-All consultations are free, and we can usually see you within 24 hours.
+All consultations are free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 hours a day!
 We have offices in Montgomery, Selma, Greenville, and Troy.
-Call us at 334-LAWYERS (529-9377) and set an appointment to discuss your options.
-You may also use the “text us” link or Contact Form on our website.
+Call or text us at 334-LAWYERS (529-9377) and set an appointment to discuss your options.
+You may also use the Contact Form on our website.
+You may also email us at email@example.com.
 Remember that doing nothing changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.